-As described in note 2 (m), an impairment loss exists when the carrying value of an asset or cash generating unit exceeds its recoverable amount, which is the higher of its current fair value less costs to sell and its value-in-use.
+As described in note 2(m), an impairment loss exists when the carrying value of an asset or cash generating unit exceeds its recoverable amount, which is the higher of its current fair value less costs to sell and its value-in-use.
+The Directors review the carrying amount of its Assets at each audited Statement of Financial Position date and monitor the Assets for any indications of impairment as required by IAS 16 and IAS 36.

-The directors review the carrying amount of its assets at each audited Statement of Financial Position date and monitor the assets for any indications of impairment as required by IAS 16 and IAS 36.
+The directors review the carrying amount of its assets at each audited Statement of Financial Position date and monitor the assets for any indications of impairment as required by IAS 16 Property, Plant and Equipment and IAS 36 Impairment of Assets.

-The Board together with the Asset Manager believed that it was prudent to conduct an impairment test as at the 31 March 2021 year end as the below items may result in pricing changes for the current portfolio of Aircraft:
+The Board together with the Asset Manager have conducted an impairment review in the 31 March 2021 year as the below items resulted in pricing changes for the Aircraft:

-- As further Airbus A380 aircraft reached the expiry of their first lease agreements further market data will be available to Doric and the appraiser community. - The announcement to discontinue the A380 program in 2021 may impact prices in the secondary market. - The impact of COVID-19 on the business of airlines and indirectly aircraft values, as well as on the credit risk profile of the Company's lessee could indicate the need for impairment.
+The impact of COVID-19 on the business of airlines and indirectly aircraft values, as well as on the credit risk profile of the Company's Lessee could indicate the need for impairment.

-Based on the impairment review performed, an impairment loss of £65,060,280 was recognised in the 31 March 2021 year, with the impairment test resulting in an updated carrying value of the Aircraft in total to £446,159,788 at year end, as reflected in Note 10.
+Based on the impairment review performed, an impairment loss of £48,655,256 was recognised in the 31 March 2021 year, with the impairment test resulting in an updated carrying value of the Aircraft in total to £292,634,890 at that year end, as reflected in note 10.

 For the current period 1 April 2021 to 30 September 2021, the Board has considered if there are any further impairment triggers as set out under IAS 36 and concluded that an interim impairment review at the 30 September 2021 period end was not practicable.
-The Group will again be carrying out a full and thorough appraisal of residual values come the next March financial year end.
+The Company will again be carrying out a full and thorough appraisal of residual values come the next March financial year end.